awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 Whenever RDS modifies any of these autovacuum parameters, it generates an event for the affected DB instance that is visible on the AWS Management Console \([https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\) and through the RDS API\.
 After the `MaximumUsedTransactionIDs` CloudWatch metric returns below the threshold, RDS resets the autovacuum related parameters in memory back to the values specified in the parameter group and generates another event corresponding to this change\.

-### Determining if the Tables in Your Database Need Vacuuming<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum.NeedVacuuming"></a>
+### Determining if the tables in your database need vacuuming<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum.NeedVacuuming"></a>

 You can use the following query to show the number of unvacuumed transactions in a database\.
 The `datfrozenxid` column of a database's `pg_database` row is a lower bound on the normal transaction IDs appearing in that database\.
 This column is the minimum of the per\-table `relfrozenxid` values within the database\.